ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 mathjax: true
 permalink: /traditional-marriage/
 ---
-Whilst (tragically) revisiting assignments for my introductory analysis course over winter break, I chanced upon this problem involving the traditional marriage algorithm.
+Whilst revisiting assignments for my introductory analysis course over winter break, I chanced upon this problem involving the traditional marriage algorithm.
 I had glanced over this question during the term-time, but recently I've become interested in object-oriented programming, and thought it would be worth taking a second look.

 The code for this post can be found [here](https://github.com/ethan-cheong/randomWalks/tree/main/traditionalMarriage), and if you'd like to give it a try, the full problem set can be found [here](\assets\traditionalmarriage\03ex.pdf) (all credits to Professor Peter Allen).